 - Language fluency must be demonstrated, and is determined by the writing sample and speaking sample in the target language (French or Spanish).

-- Non-native speakers of English must meet Graduate School TOEFL requirements.
+- Non-native speakers of English must meet Graduate School English proficiency requirements.

 - Non-native speakers of English who wish to be considered for a teaching assistantship must score at least a 27 on the Speaking section of the TOEFL.